 Email your pictures to email@example.com

-Please give us your name, where you live and brief details about the pictures.
+Please give us your name, where you live and brief details about the photographs.

 If you want to send your picture from your mobile phone, email them to the same address as above.
 You can send them from any network or phone.

-If you would like your image to be included in the weekly picture gallery, please make sure it has a minimum size of 976x549 pixels for landscape and 412x549 pixels for portrait.
+If you would like your image to be included in the weekly picture gallery, please make sure it is a minimum size of 976x549 pixels.

 Terms and conditions